mrd0ll4r/chihaya-optmem-peerstore/README.md

         1 seeders,         0 leechers:        926447680B (    904734KiB,    883.5MiB)
 ```

-And here are some benchmarks for a lot of peers per infohash:
+And here are some memory usages for a lot of peers for a single infohash:

 ```
 Testing peer store "optmem", Config: map[shard_count_bits:11]...